DeclanChidlow/vale.rocks/src/posts/respecting-user-preference.md

 ## Visible Impact

 There is a direct and observable positive effect on user interaction when you cater to how they've expressed they wish to be considered.
 It is exciting to watch your work fit to a user like a well-tailored suit.
 Giving users control lets them take the wheel and can lead to usage beyond one's own expectations or intents.
-You can see your work take on a life beyond your original vision [^2].
+You can see your work take on a life beyond your original vision.[^2]

 Respecting user preferences has direct impact -- it isn't abstracted away.
 It brings me joy to see a user embrace something I've made while it embraces them. _That_ is satisfying.